oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-In python-oracledb Thick mode, when python-oracledb uses Oracle Client libraries from a database software installation, you can use "bequeath" connections to databases that are also using the same libraries.
+In python-oracledb Thick mode, when python-oracledb uses Oracle Client libraries from a database software installation, you can use "bequeath" connections to databases that are also using the same Oracle libraries.
 Do this by setting the standard Oracle environment variables such as ``ORACLE_HOME`` and ``ORACLE_SID`` and connecting in Python like:

 .. code-block:: python

     oracledb.init_oracle_client()

-    conn = oracledb.connect(mode=oracledb.SYSDBA)
+    conn = oracledb.connect(mode=oracledb.AuthMode.SYSDBA)

 This is equivalent to executing the following in SQL*Plus: